uppsala-makerspace/vevor_vinyl_cutter_to_t_shirt_manual/guide.md

 Wait for the print to cool off.

-Carefull peel off the transparant layer from the shirt.
+Carefully peel off the transparent layer from the shirt.

 Done!